 - Rinse out the shampoo suds thoroughly as you don’t want to leave any residue on the skin.

 - Apply a leave-in conditioner and detangler

-Before brushing it is highly recommended to first apply a quality leave-in spray to protect from static electricity build up and dryness which can lead to breakages.
+Before brushing it is highly recommended to first apply a quality leave-in spray or conditioner of some kind to protect from static electricity buildup and dryness which can lead to breakages.